Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

 The four main steps of our algorithm are depicted in \figref{fig:overview}.
 The algorithm is stand-alone, i.e., not integrated into, nor dependent on any specific SMT solver.
 We illustrate it on the inconsistent axioms from \figref{fig:Inconsistent rewritings} (which we assume are part of a larger axiomatization).
 To show that $\inputFormula = F_0 \wedge F_1 \wedge \ldots$ is unsatisfiable, the solver requires the triggering term $\mathtt{f}(\mathtt{g}(7))$.
 The corresponding instantiations of $F_0$ and $F_1$ generate contradictory constraints: $\mathtt{f}(\mathtt{g}(7)) \neq 7$ and $\mathtt{f}(\mathtt{g}(7)) = 7$.
 In the following, we explain how we obtain this triggering term systematically.

 \paragraph{Step 1: Clustering.}

 As typical proof obligations or axiomatizations contain hundreds of quantifiers, exploring combinations of triggering terms for all of them does not scale.
-To prune the search space, we exploit the fact that $\inputFormula$ is unsatisfiable only if there exist instantiations of some (in the worst case all) of the \textit{quantified} conjuncts $F$ of $\inputFormula$ such that they produce contradictory constraints on some uninterpreted functions.
-(If there is a contradiction among the quantifier-free conjuncts, the solver will detect it without our technique.)

-We thus identify \emph{clusters} $C$ of formulas $F$ that share function symbols and then process each cluster separately.
+To prune the search space, we exploit the fact that $\inputFormula$ is unsatisfiable only if there exist instantiations of some (in the worst case all) of its \textit{quantified} conjuncts $F$ such that they produce contradictory constraints on some uninterpreted functions.
+(If there is a contradiction among the quantifier-free conjuncts, the solver will detect it directly.)
+We identify \emph{clusters} $C$ of formulas $F$ that share function symbols and then process each cluster separately.
 In \figref{fig:Inconsistent rewritings}, $F_0$ and $F_1$ share the function symbol $\mathtt{f}$, so we build the cluster $C = F_0 \wedge F_1$.

 \paragraph{Step 2: Syntactic unification.}

 The formulas within clusters usually contain uninterpreted functions applied to \textit{different} arguments (e.g., $\mathtt{f}$ is applied to $x_0$ in $F_0$ and to $\mathtt{g}(x_1)$ in $F_1$).
 We thus perform syntactic unification to identify \emph{sharing constraints} on the quantified variables (which we call \textit{rewritings} and denote their set by $R$) such that instantiations that satisfy these rewritings generate formulas with common terms (on which they might set contradictory constraints). $F_0$ and $F_1$ share the term $\mathtt{f}(\mathtt{g}(x_1))$ if we perform the rewritings $R =\{x_0 = \mathtt{g}(x_1)\}$.